cgriffin332/Work-Day-Scheduler332/README.md

 ## Credits

-This project was asigned to me by my Georgia Tech Bootcamp.
+This project was assigned to me by my Georgia Tech Bootcamp.
 I used jQuery and Moment.js to help power the site.

 ## License